Educational Studies majors must complete all university and major requirements listed below.

 Placement Selection Process

-- Students should meet with their academic advisor at least one quarter before beginning Applied Experience to discuss which Community Based Learning and Research (CBLR) placement option, or self-placement, best meets their academic and career interests.
+- Students should meet with their academic advisor at least one quarter before beginning Applied Experience to discuss which Community-Engaged Learning & Research (CELR) placement option, or self-placement, best meets their academic and career interests.
 Students can use the EXPO database to explore available CBLR opportunities.

 - Register for B EDUC 495 according to the academic plan developed with academic advisor